Owez/kurz/README.md

 - Actions and a ToAction trait
 - Encryption automatically implemented for the Message trait
 - Request and Response implementing ToAction and Message traits
+- Kurz and Peer representing peers

 ### Roadmap

-- [ ] Structure called Kurz to represent ourself
-- [ ] Structure called Peer to represent others
 - [ ] Document new Kurz and Peer in specification